emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The peer SHOULD send an Identity-Hint TLV for each Identity-Type which is available to it.
 For example, if the peer can do both Machine and User authentication, it can send two Identity-Hint TLVs, with values "host/name.example.com" (for a machine with hostname "name.example.com"), and "user@example.com" (for a person with identity "user@example.com").

 The contents of the Identity-Hint TLV SHOULD be in the format of an NAI {{RFC7542}}, but we note that as given in the example above, Machine identities might not follow that format.
-As these identities are never used for AAA routing as discussed in {{RFC7542}} Section 3, the format and definition of these identities is entirely site local.
+As these identities are never used for AAA routing as discussed in {{RFC7542}} Section 3, the format and definition of these identities are entirely site local.
 Robust implementations MUST support arbitrary data in the content of this TLV, including binary octets.

 As the Identity-Hint TLV is a "hint", server implementations are free to ignore the hints given, and do whatever is required by site-local policies.